Sannazak/DIT356-Distributed-Systems-Main/README.md

 - The sprint review and sprint retrospective which originally scheduled on 30th November with the TA have been changed to 29th November considering the deadline of retrospective-2 submission being on 30th of November.
 - The team members have worked efficiently during the iteration and have finished many items in the sprint-2 backlog earlier than the estimation.
 Therefore, the team has started working on several front-end related features in the product backlog, which were planned to be done in the upcoming sprint.

+*Iteration week 5 (Sprint 3)*
+- In the original project scope, the team has decided to implement a login functionality by verifying user with a login token.
+However, the team encountered several issues with login functionality which hinders the progress of all related tasks.
+The team has decided to commit a day to fix the issue(7th of December).
+If the issue cannot be solved, the login functionality shall be excluded out of the project scope.

 **keep for the potential usage (everything below this line)**